 Retail properties are designed for tenants who operate direct to consumer businesses like clothing or electronics stores.
-Classic examples of these commercial real estate properties include strip malls, shopping centers and standalone bank branches.
+Classic examples of these commercial real estate properties include strip malls, shopping centers, and standalone bank branches.

-Commercial Real Estate Classes
+Types of Commercial Real Estate Classes

 Each commercial property type is further subdivided into a “class” that is indicative of its condition, location, risk level, and potential annual return.
 There are four property classes.